 Seriously?
 You don’t need high EQ for this one, folks.

-So today, from a large truck’s length away, I aim to piece together the logic behind people who have the empathy of one whole seedless grape.
+So today, from a large truck’s length away, I’ll piece together the logic behind people who have the empathy of one whole seedless grape.
 A long shot but let’s try, shall we?

 I’m going to start out with some data because only science can help us begin to understand the thinking process behind these aberrant behaviors.
 Like how science explained this lil badger burying a whole ass cow for a week.
 The world’s a scary place.
 And if you’re a toxic stan, congrats for contributing to that fear.